 The Yogyakarta Sultanate is a Javanese monarchy established in 1755 following the Treaty of Giyanti.
 This treaty led to a split of the powerful Mataram Sultanate into Yogyakarta and Surakarta.

-Chinese Indonesian complete history: From Traders to CitizensChinese Indonesian complete history: From Traders to Citizens
+Chinese Indonesians: A Complete History From Ancient Traders to Modern CitizensChinese Indonesians: A Complete History From Ancient Traders to Modern Citizens

 Indonesia with its national motto of Bhinneka Tunggal Ika (Unity in Diversity), strives to ensure equal treatment for all ethnicities across their archipelago.
 The commitment is particularly significant in the